David Hulme's 'Vision'

 John Meakin, UK minister and writer for the Church of God, an International Community (COGIC), resigned in September 2008, following undisclosed 'differences of opinion' with its president, David Hulme.
 After discussing rejoining the United Church of God, who were unable to offer him a salary (all United's UK ministers are unpaid), he joined the Living Church of God.

-The number of congregations in the UK soon increased from 7 to 15, prompting Douglas Winnail, Director of Church Administration, to declare in May 2009: "It is certainly encouraging to see the Church growth in that area of the world—especially in light of social trends that seem to be moving in an increasingly secular and anti-Christian direction."
-All these new congregations were, however, in areas where COGIC had congregations, and most new members came from COGIC.
+The number of LCG's congregations in the UK soon increased from 7 to 15, prompting Douglas Winnail, Director of Church Administration, to declare in May 2009: "It is certainly encouraging to see the Church growth in that area of the world—especially in light of social trends that seem to be moving in an increasingly secular and anti-Christian direction."
+All these new congregations were, however, in areas where COGIC had congregations.

 Some indication of the unhappiness of John Meakin and ex-COGIC members can be garnered from studying David Hulme's church and personal websites.

 ♦ There is no attempt to preach the gospel to the world (Mark 16:15), even within the church's quarterly Vision magazine, which is the public's only access to the church's teachings.
 In the Fall 2011 issue, a reader writes: "I have seen a recurrent theme presented and most recently stated .... that the church today as we know it bears very little resemblance to the church Jesus established.
 I have read this same basic statement many times ....
 I have yet to read any solid definition of how the church today should look and act according to Vision's writers."